AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 5. Provide feedback on training and highlight cadets of concern at weekly POC meetings.
 6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

-### **Readiness and Plans Officer (345 CSQ/RPO) – C/Lt Col Xi Xiao**
+### Readiness and Plans Officer (345 CSQ/XP) – C/Lt Col Xi Xiao

 **Function:** Oversees CSQ standards and evaluations.
 Tracks all items that influence end of the semester flight or individual awards.
 Tracks readiness for the squadron.

-**Reports to: C**SQ/DO
+**Reports to:** CSQ/DO

-**Duties:** The CSQ/RPO is responsible for:
+**Duties:** The CSQ/XP is responsible for:
 1. Track flight award progress, to include uniform inspections, Warrior Boards, PFA, community service/morale events, etc.
 2. Orchestrating standardized uniform inspections for GMC and receiving and tracking the results of these inspections.
 3. Working directly with flight commanders in development of flight standardization documents and enforcing them at PMT.
 4. Preparing and implementing a Warrior Knowledge curriculum executed through a weekly Warrior Board, to be tracked for flight awards.
 5. Tracking after action reports that are created by cadets in charge of the respective community/morale event.
 6. Tracking after action reports for special PMT events like FLX or War Gaming.
 7. Track readiness status of all Squadron cadets.

 **Deliverables:**
 1. Approving standardization documents from Training Operations Flight NLT LLAB #2.
 2. Brief CSQ leadership and OFC on award tracking status weekly.
 3. Update Uniform Inspection Tracker weekly.
 4. Send out a squadron readiness email monthly.
 5. Determine mid-semester flight awards NLT ??
 February 2023.
 6. Determine end-of-semester flight awards individual awards NLT LLAB #12.
 7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).

 ## ****RECRUITING AND RETENTION FLIGHT****